Covid-19 Frequently Asked Questions

 Will my halls be safe and how will social distancing work?

-As you would expect, all our accommodation providers are planning to put in place arrangements to ensure health and safety measures in line with government guidance for September 2020.
-These measures will include: enhanced cleaning schedules and pre-booking arrangements to ensure smooth socially distanced check-ins.
-Specific information by hall will be available to inform your choice of hall.
+As you would expect, all of our accommodations providers have arrangements in place to ensure health and safety measures in line with the current UK government guidance.
+These measures include: enhanced cleaning schedules, pre-booking arrangements to ensure smooth socially distanced check-ins and the option and support of a 14 day arrival quarantine where required.